 In fact, I didn't even feel guilty about the fact racist aspect of this mistake until years later because I blamed the state of comedy of the time as to why I would see the ger's in Rodger's to then assume that they would have gone with this type of lazy joke.

-Hell, if I wasn't so hung up on this moment just for being wrong about the title, I would have never felt the guilt later in life about the innocent racist guess in a conversation that only took place between me and my best friend who didn't have an issue.
+Hell, if I weren't so hung up on this moment just for being wrong about the title, I would have never felt the guilt later in life about the innocent racist guess in a conversation that only took place between my best friend who didn't have an issue and me.

 Now, as soon as I publish this post, I'm going to spend the rest of my life questioning whether or not I worded this right since I'm trying to use this example of my own suffering from anxiety even though I was technically in the wrong while using a failed but logical guess based on my age and the state of comedy at the time.